zwoop/key/README.md

 # HTTP Key

-This is still very much work in progress, please see the *TODO* file for things that still needs work on.
+This is still very much work in progress, please see the *TODO* section below for things that still needs work on.
 The current RFC draft is available at

 https://tools.ietf.org/html/draft-ietf-httpbis-key-01